arvin-dwarka/Udacity_Data_Analyst/P7_Design_an_A:B_Test/README.md

 ### Metric Choice

 - `Number of cookies`: invariant metric

 > As the *start free trial* page changes, the number of user that visit the website is unlikely to vary as that page has not been seen yet and should not affect users visiting the page.

 * `Number of user-ids`: none

 > Since the enrollment depends on the rendering of *start free trial* page, I would expect to see discrepancies in the control and experimental group.
 As such, it cannot be an invariance metric.
 On the other hand, it makes for a poor evaluation metric as it is redundant compared to the other metrics.
 The number of user-ids or enrolled users can fluctuate a lot with respect to the number of *start free trial* clicks on a given day, and thus not a good proxy for this experiment.
 Instead, the number of user-ids divided by the number of *start free trial* clicks, which is the gross conversion, is a better metric as it marginalizes variances in the empirical count of user-ids.

 * `Number of clicks`: invariance metric

 > This metric does not depend on how the *start free trial* page is rendered, much like the number of cookies.

 * `Click through probability`: Invariance metric

 > Similar to number of cookies and clicks, since the users have not seen the *start free trial* page before they decide the click on the button, the click through probability also is not dependent on the test being carried out.

 * `Gross conversion`: evaluation metric

 > The rendering of the *start free trial* page influences the number of users signing up for the free trial.
-That is, the *5 or more hours per week* suggestion is likely to affect conversion rates.
+That is, is the *5 or more hours per week* suggestion likely to affect conversion rates - this is one question we would like to understand through this A/B test.
+Therefore, this is a good evaluation metric.

 * `Retention`: evaluation metric

-> Likewise, it is likely that prompting users about the *5 or more hours per week* will have an effect on the ratio of users who make payments versus those who finish the free trial.
+> Likewise, it can be presumed that prompting users about the *5 or more hours per week* will have an effect on the ratio of users who make payments versus those who finish the free trial, and thus making this metric good for evaluation.
+However, this evaluation metric is discarded as it would have taken too long to gather data on this to support or deny the stated hypothesis of this A/B test.
+A complete analysis of this rationale is given below.

 * `Net conversion`: evaluation metric

-> Since this metric is the product of the previous two metric, it can be simply derived to be an evaluation metric as well.
+> Since this metric is the product of the previous two metrics, it can be simply derived to be an evaluation metric as well.
 The ratio of users who make payment over those who see the *start free trial* page is dependent on the rendering of that page and the *5 or more hours per week* suggestion.
+Hence, being a good overall goal of the A/B test and a good evaluation metric.

 ### Measuring Standard Deviation